JemimaSadhika/edyst-s19-diy-pokedex/backend/README.md

 1. If an id outside the range 1-151 is given in the URL like "http://localhost:8006/api/pokemon/249" then an error message <i>"The requested id is not valid.
 Please enter an id in between 1 and 151"</i> is displayed with <b>404 status code</b>.

-2. If id provided is not of type integer then error message is displayed <i>"The id provided must be an integer value."</i> with <b>status code 500</b>.

-3. All <b>404 errors</b> arised during execution display the error message <i>"The entered URL is not valid.
+2. All <b>404 errors</b> arised during execution display the error message <i>"The entered URL is not valid.
 Please enter a valid one."</i>
-   These errors arise when the URL mentioned contains "http://localhost:8006/----"
+   These errors arise when the URL mentioned contains "http://localhost:8006/----" or "http://localhost:8006/api/pokemon/unknown"

 4. For any other internal errors no specific error message is written which by default shows internal server error.

+NOTE:
+The scrap.py is used to collect all the information from the external API and store in a json file.
+These data can be regularly updated by using <a href="https://help.ubuntu.com/community/CronHowto">crontab</a> for linux and <a href="https://stackoverflow.com/questions/2725754/schedule-python-script-windows-7">Windows Task Scheduler or in command line</a> for Windows.